sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             - previous user set env variables lost
             - The - option ensures that the environment variables and settings are set as they would be for a full login session as the root user.
             - goes to the root folder
+        - `sudo -i` : used to switch to root user same as su -
         - `su username`:
             - starts a non-login shell that doesn't fully reinitialize the environment
             - switch to another user